 [Recipe + Video] Locrio de Trigo (Dominican Bulgur Pilaf)

-- 1 cup of diced auyama, (West Indian pumpkin) [optional]
+- 1 cup diced auyama (kabocha squash), (West Indian pumpkin) [optional]

 - 1 small red onion, diced